 The Alliance is a not-for-profit organization, exempt from federal income taxes under sections 501(c)(3) and is not a "private foundation" within the meaning of section 509(a)(2) of the Internal Revenue Code.
 However, income from certain activities not directly related to the Alliance's tax-exempt purpose is subject to taxation as unrelated business income.
-As of December 31, 2022, the Alliance has recorded an accrual and tax expense of \$19,000 as an estimate of unrelated business income expected to be paid on its 2022 990T tax return related to taxable rental income.
+As of December 31, 2022, the Alliance has recorded an accrual and tax expense of \$11,683 representing the unrelated business income tax expense paid on its 2022 990T and CT-13 tax returns related to taxable rental income.